How to Sell Your House With a Realtor [10 Key Steps]

 Lender’s appraisal

-It’s rare for the appraised value to come in less than the sale price.
+It’s rare for the appraised value to be less than the sale price.

 But if that happens, then the buyer needs to come up with a higher down payment –– or renegotiate the price with you.